 Cost of Goods Sold (COGS) on the Income Statement

-Going back to our pizza parlor example from earlier in this investing lesson, your cost of goods sold would include the amount of money you spent purchasing items such as flour and tomato sauce, the box you used to keep the pizza safe during delivery, and the amount of money you paid your restaurant vendor for individual packets of parmesan cheese.
-It would include the money you pay to the soft drink company to refill the syrup in the soda fountains.
+If you own a pizza parlor, your cost of goods sold would include the amount of money you spend purchasing such items as flour, tomato sauce, and the box you use to keep the pizza safe during delivery.
+It would also include the payment to your restaurant vendor for individual packets of Parmesan cheese as well as the payment to the soft drink company to refill the syrup in the soda fountains.

-The cost of goods sold per dollar of sales will differ depending upon the type of business you own or in which you buy shares of stock.
-A licensing company, advertising group, or law firm will have virtually no cost of goods sold compared to a typical manufacturing enterprise because they are selling a service and not a tangible product.
-Instead, most of their costs are going to show up under a different section of the income statement we will discuss later called Selling, General, and Administrative expenses, or SG&A expenses.
+The cost of goods sold per dollar of sales will differ depending upon the type of business you own or in which you buy shares.
+A licensing company, advertising group, or law firm will have virtually no cost of goods sold compared to a typical manufacturing enterprise since they are selling a service and not a tangible product.
+Instead, most of their costs will show up under a different section of the income statement called selling, general and administrative expenses (SG&A).

 Calculating COGS and the Impact on Profits

-Cost of goods sold is an important figure for investors to look at because it has a direct impact on profits.
-Cost of goods sold is deducted from revenues when determining a company's gross profit.
+Cost of goods sold is an important figure for investors to consider because it has a direct impact on profits.
+Cost of goods sold is deducted from revenue to determine a company's gross profit.
 Gross profit, in turn, is a measure of how efficient a company is at managing its operations.
-Thus, if the cost of goods sold is too high, profits suffer and investors worry about how well the company is doing overall.
+Thus, if the cost of goods sold is too high, profits suffer and investors naturally worry about how well the company is doing overall.